top of page

 I have a network of workers that I have met throughout the years and I've done my absolute best to only work with people that are hard working, honest and have great attitudes that I would be proud to have wearing my company name on their backs.
 The guys who I bring out with me are the best of the best as far as I'm concerned.
 I don't put my name on many people, but I vouch for my guys.
+I would honestly rather not book a job than bring people out into the field that aren't able to wow our customers.
 You can learn about our team here.
-We operate with integrity and honesty and I expect anyone out working with me to conduct himself with the highest standards at all times.
+We operate with integrity and honesty and I unapologetically expect anyone out working with me to conduct himself with the highest standards at all times.

 We currently have one 16 foot box truck with an "Mom's Attic" to provide additional room.
 We rent larger trucks when the need arises.
 We have invested a great deal in our equipment as it allows us to be as efficient as possible for you.

 People often ask us if we "do that."
 The most likely answer is "YES".
-We do small or full size residential and commercial moves, specialty moves like hoists and pianos, assembly jobs, tv and artwork mounting, packing and unpacking jobs, disposal jobs, small home repairs, etc. At this point in my career I can confidently say there isn't much I haven't seen or done.
+We do small or full size residential and commercial moves, specialty moves like hoists and pianos, assembly jobs, tv and artwork mounting, packing and unpacking jobs, disposal jobs, small home repairs, power washing, gutter cleaning, stair reconstruction, handyman work, etc. At this point in my career I can confidently say there isn't much I haven't seen or done.

-We hold Massachusetts License #31953 as a Household Goods Mover, Department of Transportation (DOT) #3356186, and Motor Carriers License (MCL) #1073909.
+We hold Massachusetts License #31953 as a Household Goods Mover, Department of Transportation (DOT) #3356186, and Motor Carriers License (MCL) #1073909, and Home Improvement Contractor # 204002.
 Our MCL allows us to do moving jobs out of state (verify any company you hire to go out of state has one).
 We are fully insured under Massachusetts and Federal Guidelines, holding policies for Cargo, Auto and General Liability Insurance.
 Insurance certificates available upon request.
-Any other questions or concerns, please give us a call at 781-354-5924 or email us at firstname.lastname@example.org.
+Any other questions or concerns, please give us a call at (844) HUS-KYYY or email us at email@example.com.

 I wanted to give a little bit of spotlight to some of the guys I've been fortunate enough to surround myself with.
 Back when I worked at other moving companies I always saw what a difference one guy could make on a job, and I always said to myself that if I ever opened up my own shop I would only work with the best people I could find.
-I'd honestly rather fold shop than hire substandard guys.
+I'd honestly rather not take jobs than go out with guys who I am not proud to have wearing our shirt.
 After all, when we are out in the field, ultimately everything we do carries all of our names on it, so I am unwilling to settle for anything less than what I think is the best.
 I'd rather bring out one amazing guy than 3 half decent guys.
-Moving is hard, tedious work, so It's not easy to find guys who work their butts off AND do it with an amazing attitude daily, but these guys do.
+Moving is hard, tedious work, so It's not easy to find guys who work their butts off AND do it with an amazing attitude daily but these guys do.
 Any day I get to go to work with these guys is a good day.

 A Little Bit About Masio: Masio is a married father of three great boys.
 Originally from Alabama, Masio made his way up here for college, going to Northeastern, Roxbury Community College and Mass Bay.
 Masio is a former semi-pro football player.
 He currently works multiple jobs to pay for all of his young boys meals.
 His family just purchased their dream home.
 Masio is currently working on his dream of starting up his own transportation company.
 I can confidently tell you there wouldn't be a better business owner.